Definition

 Germany: Bundestag Adopts Fuel Price Adjustment Act, Bundesrat Concludes Deliberation

-Germany has adopted the Fuel Price Adjustment Act (KPAnG), restricting fuel price increases to once daily at 12:00 PM and strengthening antitrust oversight of upstream fuel markets.
-Fuel retailers and wholesalers must immediately update pricing systems and compliance controls to avoid fines of up to €100,000 as the law enters into force imminently.
+Germany has adopted the Fuel Price Adjustment Act to restrict fuel price increases to once daily and strengthen antitrust oversight of upstream markets.
+Fuel retailers and wholesalers must immediately update pricing algorithms and compliance controls to mitigate significant financial penalties and increased regulatory scrutiny.

 CJEU Clarifies Selling Price Definition for Flat-Rate Processing Fees Under Directive 98/6 (C-62/25)